 Moderator: Sheila Jasanoff, Pforzheimer Professor of Science and Technology Studies, Harvard Kennedy School

-Dr. Rose Sebastian’s postdoctoral project proposes to analyze the national science museums in independent India as sites of display and dissemination of a distinctively postcolonial policy and culture of science.
+Rose Sebastian’s postdoctoral project proposes to analyze the national science museums in independent India as sites of display and dissemination of a distinctively postcolonial policy and culture of science.
 This interdisciplinary project aspires to bring together the analytical approaches of Cultural Studies and Science and Technology Studies (STS).
-It extends the concepts of postcolonial hybridity and ambivalence to cultures of science, and analyzes the co-production of the technoscientific and the political in postcolonial India from an STS framework.
+It extends the concepts of postcolonial hybridity and ambivalence to cultures of science, and analyses the co-production of the technoscientific and the political in postcolonial India from an STS framework.